 Take a small piece of foil, fold into a little envelope or pouch.
 Place saffron inside and seal.

-Add garlic, saffron threads, smoked paprika, sea salt and pepper, stir and cook for 2-3 more minutes
+Add garlic, saffron threads, smoked paprika, sea salt and pepper, stir and cook, stirring for 2-3 more minutes

 Add chicken broth and rice, turn heat up to high, stir well and to pan bring to a boil

-Once boiling, turn heat to medium and let it simmer untouched and unstirred for 15-20 minutes until all liquid is absorbed.
-This is how the soccorat is created.
+Once boiling, turn heat to medium and let it simmer untouched for about 20-25 minutes until all liquid is absorbed This is how the soccorat is created.
+It can be helpful to turn pan every 5 minutes to avoid hot spots.
 Be sure to watch and use your nose so rice doesn't burn.
-You want the rice at the bottom of the pan crispy but not burned
+You want the rice at the bottom of the pan crispy but not burned.

-Sprinkle with parsley, serve, scraping the bottom of pan to get that crispy soccorat!
-Add lemon wedges for squeezing.
-Enjoy.
+Sprinkle with tomatoes and parsley, serve, scraping the bottom of pan to get that crispy soccorat!
+Add lemon wedges on the side for squeezing.
+Enjoy!

 MAY I PLEASE ASK A FAVOR?